What is the training in psychotherapy?

 Each class of fellows at Vanderbilt has a variety of interests and that is reflected in their choice of positions directly after residency.
 Fellows go into a multitude of jobs and fellowships that vary from year-to-year, including academic faculty positions, research, private practice, and community work from Florida to Alaska and everywhere in between!

-As an example, in the last two years we have graduated seven fellows.
-Of those, two are on faculty (Vanderbilt, University of Arizona), one works for a state mental health department (South Carolina), two work for mental health agencies (Nashville and DC area) and two work for private hospitals or medical groups (Nashville and Chicago area).
+As an example, in the last two years we have graduated eight fellows.
+Of those, two are on faculty (Vanderbilt), two work for mental health agencies (Nashville and DC area), one is in fellowship (Psychosomatic Medicine), one is in private practice (Nashville) and two work for private hospitals or medical groups (Nashville and Denver area).

 Where do fellows live?

 Nashville has a great variety of wonderful neighborhoods.
-For fellows who value being close to the hospital, there are nice places for lease within a few blocks.
-Fellows may also choose to live further away, and the neighborhoods around Nashville all have unique characteristics, from Sylvan Park to Germantown or East Nashville.
+For fellows who value being close to the hospital, there are nice places to lease or buy within a few blocks.
+Fellows may also choose to live further away, in a more rural area.
+The neighborhoods around Nashville all have unique characteristics, from Sylvan Park to Germantown or East Nashville.
 Typical commutes range from walking a few minutes to driving up to thirty minutes for those who live further away.
 For more information about the specific neighborhoods, please see the Vanderbilt Housestaff Alliance Newcomers Guide:

 What is parking like at Vanderbilt?